-• Base Case - this is based on the previous plan combined with other known changes arising from the draft budget or as advised by internal and external parties

-• Upside - optimistic change compared to base case.
+- Base Case this is based on the previous plan combined with other known changes arising from the draft budget or as advised by internal and external parties. - Downside pessimistic change compared to base case. - Upside optimistic change compared to base case.